It4innovations/snailwatch/docs/server-deploy.rst

 Server deployment
 =================
 To deploy the service, you can either use our provided Docker images (recommended) or setup the dependencies manually.
 The server requires a MongoDB instance, that is not included in the Docker container.
-An example Docker compose setup can be found in the root of the repository (``docker-compose.yml``).

 Docker
 ------